Exploring Karachi on the cultural bus

-Having been born, raised and lived in Karachi all of their lives, we at ConnectHear in collaboration with Sair Sapaata organised a tour for the members of the deaf community – of its rich history and heritage.
+ConnectHear collaborated with Sair Sapaata to organise a tour for the members of the Deaf community of Karachi’s rich culture, history, and heritage.

 Situated in the heart of Saddar, the tour kicked off with a visit to the Frere Hall followed by a visit to the Sindh High Court.
-We headed to Arambagh where stands amidst a park, a beautifully built mosque and an abandoned temple.
+We headed to Aram Bagh, meaning Garden of Ram, where stands amidst a park, a beautifully built mosque, and an abandoned temple.
 Our next stop was one of the most glorified landmarks of Karachi to this day – Empress Market.
 A Victorian-era marketplace, our team of sign interpreters briefed the travellers on its treasured history and the recent anti-encroachment drive.

-Heading South to Saint Patrick’s Cathedral Church, an architectural gem, our interpreters informed the group of the monument’s historical importance.
-Dazed and awed, each member admired its high ceilings, its paintings, its artwork and iconic structure.
+Heading South to Saint Patrick’s Cathedral, an architectural gem, our interpreters informed the group of the monument’s historical importance.
+Dazed and awed, each member admired its high ceilings, paintings, artwork, and iconic structure.

-In conversation with Areeba, a deaf participant, she expressed how “this is the first time I have gotten to know so much about our city and felt connected to it.”
+In conversation with Areeba, a Deaf participant, she expressed, “This is the first time I have gotten to know so much about our city and felt connected to it.”

-She added how much she learned about pre and post partition with the help of sign language interpretation which she was otherwise unknowing about.
+She added how much she learned about before and after partition with the help of sign language interpretation which she was otherwise unknowing about.

-Having been a marginalized group in our mainstream hearing society, for a long time, this integral part of our community has lived in their own bubble, owing to the difficulty of having to interact with the public.
+Having been a marginalised group in our mainstream hearing society, for a long time, this integral part of our community has had to live in their own bubble, owing to the difficulty of having to interact with the general public.

-Somewhere between the street breakfast, travelling on the roof of cultural buses through the bustling streets of Old Town and unwinding history, ConnectHear achieved yet another milestone in making our society more inclusive and accessible.
+Somewhere between the street breakfast, travelling on the roof of cultural buses through the bustling streets of Old Town and unwinding history, ConnectHear achieved yet another milestone in making our cultural spaces more inclusive and accessible.

-To learn more about this exciting adventure, here’s a video you can enjoy on our Facebook page.
+To learn more about this exciting adventure, here’s a video you can enjoy on our YouTube channel.